sammcvicker/spellcrafting/docs/design/output_validation.md

 ## 3. Safety and Content Filtering

-> **Status**: The patterns in this section are NOT implemented in magically.
+> **Status**: The patterns in this section are NOT implemented in spellcrafting.
 > They describe external library patterns (Detoxify, LLM Guard, Guardrails AI)
-> that can be used alongside magically's guards.
+> that can be used alongside spellcrafting's guards.
 See `guards.md` for design rationale.

 ### 3.1 Toxicity Detection